BastogneBas/Uberprachtige-KBS-game/README.md

 When the game is started, the level select screen will be opened.
 Peep 1 will be able to choose a level and Peep 2 will wait for Peep 1 to select a level.
 The game has three levels, but a random level can also be chosen.
 Level 1 & 2 are levels made by us.
 Level 3 is an empty level.
 When selecting a level, Peep 1 will send the level number.
 If the selected level is random, a seed byte to generate the level will also be sent.

 Afterwards, the game will be loaded.
-The layout of the screen can be seen in the image below
+The layout of the screen can be seen in the image below:
 ![Game screen layout](https://i.imgur.com/Zxvom9d.jpg)

 The level can be seen on the left of the screen.
 It shows the peeps (Peep 1 is blue, Peep 2 is red), the barrels and the unbreakable blocks.
 On the right, important values are shown.